eloquent/phony/doc/index.md

 *Negative indices are offset from the end of the list.
 That is, `-1` indicates the last element, and `-2` indicates the second last element.*

-### The traversable verification result API
+### The iterable verification result API

-In addition to the [verification result] API, traversable verification results implement the following methods:
+In addition to the [verification result] API, iterable verification results implement the following methods:

 <a name="verification.used" />